Phonics & Reading

 Children in Reception and Key Stage 1 follow the synthetic phonics approach, using the ‘Letters and Sounds’ programme.
 Children also use ‘Jolly Phonics’ actions to go with the sounds to support their learning.

 We use a combination of reading schemes.
 These include Oxford Reading Tree, Floppy’s Phonics, Pearson’s Bug Club and an extensive range of supplementary materials.
 These give a variety of fiction and non–fiction books to develop children’s reading range.
 Children learn to read at different rates.
+Reading Books are closely matched to children's phonic ability.
 Once they finish the reading scheme, we encourage them to become ‘free readers’ and choose their own books.

 Guided reading is a daily activity throughout school for all children.
 Intervention programmes are used to support children in order to secure good progress in reading.
-This includes Catch Up (Robbie’s Reading) and Early Birds.
+This includes Catch Up (Robbie’s Reading) and Phonics Sessions.
 Classroom intervention includes daily sight vocabulary checks, red and amber readers and tailored small group or 1-1 work as needed.

 Our daily phonics sessions are pacey and fun, involving lots of speaking, listening and games.
+These sessions are now called 'learning to read'.
 The emphasis is on children’s active participation.
-They learn to use their phonic knowledge for reading and writing activities and in their independent play.
+These sessions ensure children learn to read by applying their phonic knowledge to segment and blend.

 Letters and Sounds is divided into six phases, with each phase building on the skills and knowledge of previous learning.
 Children have time to practise and rapidly expand their ability to read and spell words.
 They are also taught to read and spell ‘tricky words’ – words with spellings that are unusual or that children have not yet been taught.
 These include the words ‘to’, ‘was’, ‘said’ and ‘the’ – you can’t really break the sounds down for such words so it’s better to just ‘recognise’ them.